-To gain deeper insight into signal transmission under the four schemes, \figref{signal_trans} depicts the detailed transmission statistics for successful tasks.
-As shown in \figref{sensing} and \figref{ISAC}, the sensing and communication functions are coupled in bit-oriented transmission schemes Trad-SC, ET-SC and P-SC.
-In contrast, GOSC sometimes omits the transmission of C\&C signals after sending sensing signals.
-This is reasonable, as prolonged transmission of sensing signals leads to increasing uncertainty.
-Consequently, it becomes necessary for the BS to transmit sensing signals.
-But sometimes, the UAV's actual movement speed and heading angle are aligned with expectations, in which case there is no need to transmit C\&C signals at subsequent time slots. \figref{trans_slots} shows the total number of transmission slots, which represents the time slots during which sensing and/or communication signals are transmitted.
+From \figref{mini_dist}, we observe that the average minimum Euclidean distance of Trad-SC is larger than that of the other three schemes.
+This is because the inflation-based DWA typically overestimates the obstacle space, resulting in more conservative avoidance maneuvers.
+In contrast, the MD-DWA provides a more accurate characterization of UAV and obstacles uncertainty, allowing the UAV to maintain a shorter but still safe distance from obstacles. \figref{trans_slots} shows the total number of transmission slots, which represents the time slots during which sensing and/or communication signals are transmitted.
 This metric reflects the wireless resource allocation cost.
 It is seen that GOSC reduces the average number of transmission slots by 85.5\% compared with Trad-SC, highlighting its strong capability in saving scarce wireless resources.